rayylin/Python_Route_Optimization_Warehouse_picking_Optimization/README.md

 ![image](https://user-images.githubusercontent.com/58899897/194609537-082241d9-8e30-4c53-9803-ef5a9e1a59e3.png)

 # Calculate the distance
-We use Haversine function to calclate the distances between two nodes and create a matrix to store the values.
+We use the Haversine function to calculate the distances between two nodes and create a matrix to store the values.
 ![image](https://user-images.githubusercontent.com/58899897/194611763-e34645db-ea72-41a2-9e75-8add2416e279.png)

 # solve TSP
-We use Gene algoorithm to solve this problem.
+We use Gene algorithm to solve this problem.

 # Final Result
 ![image](https://user-images.githubusercontent.com/58899897/194611038-406f7274-f2cc-4a7f-beca-9cf357c5587c.png)